 Probably most bowl turners generally use blanks cut from green wood.
 They either make green turned bowls or rough outs to be turned again when dry.
-Some, particularly beginners, work with dry, seasoned timber, from which a bowl can be made in one session.
+Some work with dry, seasoned timber, from which a bowl can be made in one session.
 Drying bowl blanks for that purpose may be easier and quicker than you think!

 Cutting the blanks

 I start with a log big enough to yield the size needed.
-250 -300 mm diameter is useful, and as long as I can handle, the longer the better because there is always some waste due to end splits.
+250 -300 mm diameter is useful, and as long as I can handle.
+The longer the better because there is always some waste due to end splits, but I don’t have lifting equipment.
 I use a small Alaskan chainsaw mill and my band saw to cut planks.
 There are plenty of videos on YouTube showing these mills in use, and even how to make them.

 My mill is a commercially made one.
-I attach a plywood support to each end of the log and mount two wooden rails to the supports.
+I made a simple wooden “ladder” that I attach to the log.
 The mill slides along the rails as the chainsaw makes the first cut, clear of the pith which is the main source of cracks in the timber.
 The saw cuts straight, leaving a flat surface that guides subsequent cuts.
 I use an inexpensive electric saw from Screwfix.
 It’s self sharpening, which is very helpful, because ripping is tough on the saw and grit in the bark soon blunts it.
 I haven’t found it necessary to use special ripping chain.

 Drying the blanks

-I seal the ends of the planks with PVA, then stack them outdoors with spacers to allow air to circulate.
+I seal the ends of the planks with two or three coats of PVA, then stack them outdoors under cover, with spacers to allow air to circulate.
 After a few months, I cut discs from the planks, cutting clear of any cracks that may have developed.
-I microwaved a few discs in an attempt to speed drying, but not only was this a slow and labour-intensive process, those discs all split.
+I microwaved a few discs in an attempt to speed drying, but not only was this a slow process, those discs all split.
 I allow the other discs to finish drying indoors, but don’t seal the edges or give them any other protection.

 Some of the blanks warped as they dried, but I expected this.
 They are still usable.